MarkAustinGrow/marvins-memory/codebase_documentation.md

   - `research_question`: The question that guided the research (for research memories)
   - `alignment_score`: Numerical score of alignment with character (0.0-1.0)

+The metadata field is fully customizable and can be extended with additional properties as needed.
+The tweet processor uses this field to store information about the curious evaluation process, including the original research question and relevance explanation.
+This metadata is preserved when memories are retrieved, allowing for rich context in downstream applications.

 ## Technical Implementation

 ### Database Integration